slothsoft/parkitect-blueprint-investigator/README.md

 Bytes 0 to 2 seem to be fix so far, so I'm guessing these are a magic number so Parkitect knows this image is a blueprint file.

-Only 16 bytes missing, which could be two long integers...
+Only 16 bytes missing, which could be two long integers... or a checksum.

+Let's talk about checksums: the widely used are MD5 and SHA-X. And while a MD5 hash has 16 bytes, even SHA-1 has more than that, 20.
+SHA-256 has even more, 32 and SHA-512 has 64 bytes.
+So the only one of those that could fit is MD5.

+A quick test shows: yes, the checksum is a MD5 hash of the GZIP data.
+That